-We and our CMOs will also be required to comply with the applicable FDA current Good Manufacturing Practice ("cGMP") regulations.
+We and our CMOs will also be required to comply with the applicable FDA current Good Manufacturing Practice, or cGMP, regulations.
 These regulations include requirements relating to quality control and quality assurance as well as the corresponding maintenance of records and documentation.
 Manufacturing facilities are subject to inspection by the FDA.
 These facilities must be approved to supply licensed products to the commercial marketplace.
 We and our contract manufacturers may not be able to comply with the applicable cGMP requirements and other FDA regulatory requirements.
 Should we or our contract manufacturers fail to comply, we could be subject to fines or other sanctions or could be precluded from marketing our products.
 In particular, we have engaged a new contract manufacturer, Diosynth, to replace Avecia to manufacture bulk drug substance for SparVaxTM and are engaged in a technology transfer process to this new contract manufacturer.
 Diosynth has not manufactured this bulk drug substance before.
 There can be no assurance that we will be successful in our technology transfer efforts or that this new contract manufacturer will be able to manufacture sufficient amounts of cGMP quality bulk drug substance necessary for us to meet our obligations to the U.S. government.

-We may also fail to fully realize the potential of Valortim® and of our co-development arrangement with Medarex (which was acquired by Bristol Myers Squibb in 2009), our partner in the development of Valortim®, which would have an adverse effect upon our business.
-We have completed only one Phase I clinical trial for Valortim® with our development partner, Medarex, at this point.
-As discussed in "- Risks Related to Our Dependence on U.S. Government Contracts-Most of our immediately foreseeable future revenues are contingent upon grants and contracts from the U.S. government and we may not achieve sufficient revenues from these agreements to attain profitability", in the fourth quarter of 2009, the FDA placed our Phase I clinical trial of Valortim® and ciprofloxacin on partial clinical hold, pending the results of our investigation of the potential causes for adverse reactions observed in two subjects dosed in the trial.
+We may also fail to fully realize the potential of Valortim® and of our co-development arrangement with Medarex (which was acquired by Bristol Myers Squibb in 2009), our partner in the development of Valortim ®, which would have an adverse effect upon our business.
+We have completed only one Phase I clinical trial for Valortim ® with our development partner, Medarex, at this point.
+As discussed in "-Risks Related to Our Dependence on U.S. Government Contracts" most of our immediately foreseeable future revenues are contingent upon grants and contracts from the U.S. government and we may not achieve sufficient revenues from these agreements to attain profitability.
+In the fourth quarter of 2009, the FDA placed our Phase I clinical trial of Valortim ® and ciprofloxacin on partial clinical hold, pending the results of our investigation of the potential causes for adverse reactions observed in two subjects dosed in the trial.
 BARDA has advised us that until satisfactory resolution of this issue and the partial clinical hold is lifted it will not act on our request for additional advanced development funding for Valortim® under BAA-BARDA-09-34.
-It is unclear at this time how long it will take us to complete our investigation, if and when we will be in a position to recommence negotiations with BARDA with respect to a potential award under the BAA, and what the effects of any delay in potential future funding of the program will be on the overall Valortim® development timeline.
+It is unclear at this time if the FDA will agree with the recommendation of the SMC to take Valortim® off partial clinical hold.
+Further, while we plan to submit a white paper prior to the end of 2010 to BARDA for additional advanced development funding for Valortim®, there can be no assurance that BARDA will ask us to make a formal funding proposal or , if the proposal is made, will award additional funding.